16th Venice Architecture Biennale 2018 – pavilions, program, events

 Core exhibitions and national pavilions

-Just for example, we report themes and curators of some of them.
+We report below themes and curators of some of them.

 “Arcipelago Italia”, the Italian pavilion curated by Mario Cucinella, will focus on small architectures and redevelopment projects in smaller urban areas in Italy.